Joey Batey: Career

 producing what Batey has described as music that “sad people can listen to at train stations.”

 The band has released three albums including Love Run (2016), and The Horror and the Wild (2020).
 Their most recent album, Ruin, was released on 31 October 2021.

 Since 2019, Batey has played the character of the bard, Jaskier, in Netflix's adaptation of The Witcher, based on the Polish novel series of the same name.
 Batey has performed the following songs featured in the series: "Toss a Coin to Your Witcher", "The Fishmonger's Daughter" and "Her Sweet Kiss", as well as "Burn Butcher Burn", "Whoreson Prison Blues" and "The Golden One".

-His debut novel, It's Not a Cult, a "darkly comic folk horror" is expected to be released in September 2025.
+Before his debut novel, It's Not A Cult, he stated he had been writing for 17 years.
+It's Not a Cult is described as a "darkly comic folk horror" and was released October 23, 2025 by Bloomsbury Publishing.
+The audiobook, read aloud by Batey, is currently only available in the United Kingdom.
+The illustrations featured in the book are made by Madeleine Hyland.